 The On-site Services - Rest of the World segment aggregates activities of three operating segments: On-site Services - Latin America, On-site Services - Africa, Middle East, Asia and Australia and On-site Services - China.
 These three operating segments aggregate countries and regions located in emerging economies and therefore have certain shared economic characteristics.
-In addition, none of these countries or regions meets the quantitative threshold for separate reporting under paragraph 13 of IFRS 8.
+In addition, none payable on demand that form an integral component of of these countries or regions meets the quantitative threshold for separate reporting under paragraph 13 of IFRS 8.